 Commonly pursued majors, minors and certificates

 With the help of your academic advisor, you may be able to combine several areas of interest with additional majors, minors, or certificates.
-For example, you might pursue a second degree in Neuroscience, Psychology, Biology, Mathematics, Human Biology, or Spanish.
+For example, you might pursue a second degree in Neuroscience, Psychology, Biology, Mathematics, or Spanish.

-Common minors for MLS students include psychology, biology, medical humanities, medical sciences, biotechnology, scientific skills and research integrity, and Spanish (or another language).
+Common minors for Molecular Life Sciences students include psychology, biology, medical humanities, medical sciences, biotechnology, scientific skills and research integrity, and Spanish (or another language).
 The Explore Programs tool can help you find majors, minors, and certificate programs that fit you and your goals by allowing you to filter by interest area.
 Other majors, minors, and certificates can be excellent opportunities to build upon and broaden your interests.
 Check your bulletin for more information about these opportunities.

 - Enhance your major

 Working with faculty